vijaysr4/bRICs_ML_Challenge/README.md

 ├── eval_tweets/                 # Folder containing evaluation/test CSV files

 analysis/
+├── Cut_dataset_and_PCA.ipynb    # This file contains experiments on excluding penalty shootout data and applying PCA to evaluate their impact on model performance.
+├── EDA_and_Feature_Engineering  # This file includes initial EDA with visualizations and analysis of data class differences, focusing on keyword distribution.
 ├── event_count.ipynb            # Jupyter notebook for analyzing EventType vs Tweet Count

 preprocessing/